odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

           /destinations/india/states/rajasthan/cities/bijaipur/excursions/activities-at-castle-bijaipur/
         title: Activities at Castle Bijaipur
         content: >-
-          Today is a free day for you to select the activity you'd like best.
+          Today is a free day for you to select the activity you’d like best.

           Castle Bijaipur has a number of excursions available, most of which